caseyamcl/configula/README.md

 $newConfig = $config->mergeValues(['baz' => 'buzz', 'cad' => ['some' => 'thing']]);
 ```

 Configula performs a *deep merge*.
-Nested arrays are traversed and the last value always takes precedence.
+Nested arrays are traversed, and the last value always takes precedence.

 Note that Configula does not deep merge nested objects, only arrays.